-Automation testing is the process of writing code which tests the application automatically without requiring any human intervention and produced results can be analyzed for further testing or reporting purpose which further reduces testing efforts and helpful in delivering quality software with more speed and more affordability.
+Since Automation testing is the process of writing code that tests the application automatically without any human intervention and produced results can be analysed for further testing or reporting purpose.
+This further reduces testing efforts and helps in delivering quality software with more speed and more affordability.

 As already mentioned, selenium is compatible with numerous languages namely; Perl, Ruby, C#, Java, Python and so on.
-In the rest of the article, let’s have a look at why using “Java” with Selenium web driver is at more advantageous over “Python” with the same for your organization and the benefits it can bring.
+In the rest of the article, let’s have a look at why using “Java” with Selenium web driver is more advantageous over “Python” and what benefits it can bring.

-Python vs Java:
+Python vs Java

-First, let’s discuss Selenium with Python
+First, let’s discuss testing with Selenium using Python

 What is Python?